Return to Library Home Page

 Form & Character: Upright and rounded with age and size, bold, visually impressive, bright and tropical, somewhat irregular at times.

-Growth Habit: This is an evergreen, soft-wooded, broadleaf perennial large shrub to tree that is upright and branched from 5- to 35-feet tall (taller in more favorable climates) with a less than equal spread.
+Growth Habit: This is an evergreen, soft-wooded, broadleaf perennial large shrub to tree that is upright and branched from 5- to 35-feet tall (taller in more favorable climates) with a somewhat less than equal spread.

 Foliage/Texture: Large, glabrous, simple, ovate, thick fleshy leaves with a distinct mid-vein and rounded petiole, foliage ranges in color from green to deep burgundy green, 12- to 16-inches long tapering to a blunt, soft tip.
 Leaves emerge at terminal meristems from a reddish sheath.
 All leaves and stems drip copious amounts of white latex when cut or damaged; very coarse texture.